 I had this dress altered to fit better, but after seeing pictures, I still don’t love it.
 Ah, well.
 You can’t win ’em all!

 Soon after we got back, the girls started back to school.
-Becca is in 8th grade at our public middle school…
+R is in 8th grade at our public middle school…

-and Caroline attends 21st Century Cyber Charter School from the comfort of home.
+and C attends 21st Century Cyber Charter School from the comfort of home.
 Savannah is her favorite (and only) classmate.